Work-Life Balance

 Longer Hours For Finance Managers

-September 24 2007 - Research on behalf of staffing services firm Robert Half International has found that more than half the finance managers surveyed report working longer hours than two years ago, but with considerable variation between countries.
+In 2007, research on behalf of staffing services firm Robert Half International found that more than half the finance managers surveyed reported working longer hours than two years previously, but with considerable variation between countries.
 Based on responses from more than 2200 individuals from 17 countries, the study also identified a trend toward increased accessibility away from the office.

-Key survey findings relating to Canadian respondents include:
+Key survey findings relating to Canadian respondents included:

-• Nearly half (47 per cent) said their hours had increased over the last two years of whom 64 per cent reported currently working between five and 15 extra hours a week.
+• Nearly half (47 per cent) said their hours had increased over the previous two years of whom 64 per cent reported currently working between five and 15 extra hours a week.

 • Average working hours were 42.5 hours per week, compared to 40.9 hours in the United States, 43.2 hours in Australia, 43.8 hours in Italy and 47.1 hours in Japan.